Tuition and Fees

 This section includes answers to frequently asked questions related to determining resident district, determining the district fiscally responsible for tuition payment, and calculating tuition.
 Regular education tuition, other than open enrollment, is based on the district cost per pupil of the attending district.
 The district cost per pupil is also called the Maximum Tuition Rate.

 Open Enrollment Tuition

 Open Enrollment tuition is based on the state cost per pupil from the previous fiscal year.
-The amount of open enrollment tuition for the 2015-2016 school year for a regular education student is $6,366.
+The amount of open enrollment tuition for the 2017-2018 school year for a regular education student is $6,591.
 For a student served pursuant to an IEP, open enrollment tuition is calculated as the actual costs of the special education instructional program rather than the prior year's state cost per pupil amount.
-Open enrollment tuition is billed and paid on a quarterly basis for FY16 but beginning with FY17 will be billed twice during the school year (on or before February 15 and July 15) at the same time as other tuition.
+Open enrollment tuition is billed and paid twice during the school year (on or before February 15 and July 15) at the same time as other tuition.
 Under special circumstances that terminate or suspend open enrollment status, it is necessary to prorate tuition for a payment on a per diem basis.

 Tuition information is included in chapter 4 of the Uniform Administrative Procedures manual.